unni-krishnan-95/copy/_posts/2019-08-22-OSCE-Review.md

 ### 01 x 8PM: Peekaboo!
 I see you!

 There's a reason the forth objective is considered "impossible", and that's because it literally forces you to think laterally and like an actual attacker to accomplish the objective.
-I was able to fuzz and crash the application with my proof of concept, I had control of EIP and could pass data into my malicious buffer - but I still didn't know how to exploit the vulnerability to get a shell.
+I was able to fuzz and crash the application with my proof of concept, I had control of my malicious buffer - but I still didn't know how to exploit the vulnerability to get a shell.

 So I did the only thing I could, and that was to put on my Red Team face on and play the role of a persistent attacker.
-I started by enumerating the system and looking for other vulnerabilities that I could exploit.
 After an hour of digging I found something very promising and luckily for me this topic was briefly presented in the course!
-So I built a quick proof of concept and was able to locally exploit the system and get a remote shell on the debugging machine.
+So I built a quick proof of concept and was able to get a remote shell on the debugging machine.
 I just found the shell vector... but now the question was, how the heck do I craft this into my exploit?

 ### 01 x 11PM: Work dammit!